-Unvaccinated Behind Largest U.S. Measles Outbreak In YearsPosted by Phil Ferguson on October 22nd, 2011 – Comments Off – Posted in Anti Vax
+Unvaccinated Behind Largest U.S. Measles Outbreak In YearsPosted by Phil Ferguson on October 22nd, 2011 – Comments Off on Unvaccinated Behind Largest U.S. Measles Outbreak In Years – Posted in Anti Vax

 This week there seems to be a lot of news about the problems caused by the anti-vax movement.
 This story, sadly, fits right in.